gurock/trcli/README.md

 In case any test on the report does not have a test_id property (such as in the report example below), you will be prompted to automatically add the cases to TestRail.
 In order to use this feature, you must first add a custom field of type string named `automation_id` on TestRail.
-This will allow the CLI tool to add the fully qualified test name (i.e.: `namespace.name`) to the case and in future imports be able to report results to the correct cases (guaranteed the test name and namespace don't change).
+This will allow the CLI tool to add the fully qualified test name (i.e.: `namespace.name`) to the case and in future imports be able to report results to the correct cases (guaranteed the test name and namespace don't change).<br>
-You can provide the ID of the test suite you want the tests created in using the --suite-id command line option, otherwise the CLI tool will attempt to find the suite on TestRail by name.
+You can provide the ID of the test suite you want the cases to be created in using the `--suite-id` command line option, otherwise the CLI tool will attempt to find the suite on TestRail by name.<br>
 If you are using the CLI tool in a CI context, you can use the `-y` option to automatically accept all prompts.

 ### Example content of result_file.xml: